energy changes between two subsequent iterations

 \dfrac{|N_{\sigma}^{(i)}-N_{\sigma}^{(input)}|}{N_{\uparrow}^{(input)}+N_{\downarrow}^{(input)}}<\varepsilon_{\textrm{npart}}^{(\sigma)}

-Info about the status of convergence is printed on standard output.
+Info about the convergence status is printed to standard output.
 Example of a report for converged solution for input parameters:

 Na 17 # requested particle number, spin-a